javierportillo/mta-php-sdk-example/README.md

 * Your resource has admin rights.
 * You have an account with admin rights on the server (you can [create](https://wiki.multitheftauto.com/wiki/Server_Manual#Adding_administrators) a new account just for this system).

 Alright, I hope I didn't forget something, cause I did forgot some of those while doing this and that was a lot of *fun* hours figuring that out!
-So... going back to the data flow thing:

-### 1. Start from PHP and get data from MTA